Physics-aware acquisition architecture enabling ultra-high-resolution, low-dose, real-time computational X-ray workflows

 OUR STORY

-The idea for NeoImaging™ began with a simple but powerful realization by co-founder Dr. Daniel Uzbelger Feldman: dentists are expected to perform highly delicate procedures while essentially working blind.
-During a challenging case involving a separated instrument in a molar, he saw firsthand the limits of traditional X-rays—images taken before and after a procedure offer no real visibility during the moments when precision matters most.
+NeoImaging™ began with a simple but powerful realization by co-founder Dr. Daniel Uzbelger Feldman: dentists are often required to perform highly delicate procedures with only static X-ray snapshots taken before and after treatment.
+During a challenging case involving a separated instrument in a molar, he experienced firsthand the limitations of conventional imaging when precision and real-time anatomical feedback mattered most.

 Rather than accept this century-old constraint, Dr. Uzbelger Feldman asked a different question: